annelledejager/blog/about.md

 <br/>
 Welcome to my personal blog.

 I'm Annelle, a Software Engineer raised in a small town in South Africa.
 I recently moved to Budapest, Hungary seeking adventure and to pursue my career.
-I love traveling, food and trying new things.
+I love traveling, food, protea flowers and trying new things.

 I am a girl in tech, but this blog is NOT about being a girl in tech.
 It's a collection of thoughts and experiences during my adventure abroad.
 It contains from code snippets to travel tips.